-Commercial Vehicle Maintenance Checklist: How Electronic Forms Reduce Your Fleet Downtime
+Commercial Vehicle Maintenance Checklist: How To Increase Safety & Reduce Downtime

 What Is A Commercial Vehicle Maintenance Checklist?

-Commercial vehicle maintenance checklist is a paper-based or electronic form that consists of items that truck drivers, mechanics and other relevant parties must inspect in order to ensure reliable functioning of a commercial vehicle.
+A commercial vehicle maintenance checklist is a paper-based or electronic form that consists of items that truck drivers, mechanics and other relevant parties must inspect in order to ensure the reliable functioning of a commercial vehicle.

 These checklists allow transport businesses and fleet managers to schedule maintenance and repairs before the vehicle(s) leave for transportation duties and, in doing so, avoid breakdowns.